 All bidders who receive this ITT and intend to bid should return an Acknowledgement of receipt of ITT indicating their intention to respond along with acceptance of standard terms attached in the appendix.
-Please reply by email to commissioning@gambleaware.org by 1 October 2021
+Please reply by email to commissioning@gambleaware.org by 5pm on 24 September 2021.